deficollective/defiscan/src/content/protocols/uniswap-v2/ethereum.md

     ],
     [
-      { text: "Upgrades have no potential of “loss of funds“ ", status: "fixed"}, { text: "Frontend backups or self-hosting option exists", status: "fixed"}, ],
+      { text: "Upgrades have no potential of “loss of funds“ ", status: "fixed"}, { text: "Dependency with a High centralization score is mitigated", status: "fixed" }, { text: "Frontend backups or self-hosting option exists", status: "fixed"}, ],
     [
-      { text: "There are no external dependencies", status: "fixed" }, { text: "Upgrades have no potential of “loss of funds or unclaimed yield“", status: "fixed" }, { text: "Alternative third-party frontends exist", status: "fixed" } ],
+      { text: "Upgrades have no potential of “loss of funds or unclaimed yield“", status: "fixed" }, { text: "There are no external dependencies", status: "fixed" }, { text: "Alternative third-party frontends exist", status: "fixed" } ],
   ]